radiantlogic-v8/documentation-new/documentation/architect-guide/virtual-view-design.md

 Figure 30: Example Virtual View Using Links to Aggregate Objects from Different Data Sources

 This example described virtual views comprised of content objects and links.
-For more information, please see Chapter 4 in the RadiantOne Context Builder Guide.
+For more information, please see [View Designer in the Context Builder Guide](/documentation/context-builder-guide/view-designer).

 ##### Build a Hierarchical View Leveraging Existing Relationships across Schemas